 Remember, your primary goal is to do away with any mistakes and error.
 Your CV should be not only error-free but also outstanding in matters quality.
 Let the CV market you to the person to its recipient.

-It’s you marketing your portfolio.
+It’s your marketing your portfolio.
 That is you have to write the application with all due diligence.
 It is a case of putting the best foot forward.
 So which is your best foot?

 Let’s do the last reading since you will not have to send another CV.
 This application is a golden chance we don’t want to blow up.
 Are you cork sure that it’s perfect?
 Press forward.

 Are you eyeing an employment opportunity in some place?
 Writing a CV does not have to be an eleventh-hour thing.
-Unless you are so different, most people perform poorly working under pressure.
 Writing the CV under pressure is the source of CV mistakes.

-To minimize these mistakes, make CV writing a continuous process.
+To minimise these mistakes, make CV writing a continuous process.
 Update your achievements, skills, and experiences as you accomplish them.
 If what you need is targeted CV, editing will be a lot easier.
 Following are the ten CV mistakes to avoid; Misspelling or using the wrong recipient’s name.
-Mr. James and Mr. Jones are two different people.
+Mr James and Mr Jones are two different people.

 So, you have identified the company for which you want to work.
 Be informed and careful to use the company’s correct name.
 If you have to mention the products it produces, spell the names rightly.